albertlauncher/plugins/python/README.md

 `configLocation()`|Returns the writable config location of the app.
 (E.g. $HOME/.config/albert/ on Linux) `dataLocation()`|Returns the writable data location of the app.
 (E.g. $HOME/.local/share/albert/ on Linux)

-#### The `Query` class
+#### The `QueryExecution` class

 The query class represents a query execution.
-It holds the necessary information to handle a Query.
+It holds the necessary information to handle a QueryExecution.
 It is passed to the handleQuery function.
 It holds the following read-only properties.

 Attribute | Description
 --- | ---